Are Urban Green Spaces Worth It?

 Previously, she worked at the University of Sheffield researching public health and urban food production, following the completion of her PhD on the environmental and social benefits of allotment gardening.

-Vassilis holds a PhD in Environmental Economics from the University of Cambridge and currently works as an Economist for the World Wide Fund for Nature (WWF).
+Vassilis is a PhD student in Land Economy at the University of Cambridge and an Economist at WWF-UK.
 His research explores the social and economic impacts of conservation policies on local communities in terms of the benefits and implications of access to protected areas.
+Vassilis’s research extends beyond the world of academia.
+He has conducted research with government departments and global research institutions.

 Nicola’s work examines how relevant policies, strategies and political rhetoric are implemented in and experienced by urban green and open spaces users.
 This is conceptualised as place-keeping: the long-term management of our open green spaces.
 This involves exploring innovative approaches to designing and managing open green space while securing its long-term future by getting the right people, funding and policies in place.